lassestilvang/dayflow-polaris/README.md

   - Additional validation, error-handling, and test coverage.
 - All external integration calls are mocked at this stage and safe to use in any environment.
 - Keep `.env.local` out of version control.

----

-## .env.local template

-See below for a ready-to-use template.